PedroPiveta/django-lecture/README.md

 <img src="screenshots/hello.png">

-## App that checks if it is my birthday:
+## App that checks if it is my birthday

 <img src="screenshots/birthday.png">